php-ru/symfony-docs-ru/components/lock.rst

     always be locked on the same machine or to use a well configured shared file system.

-Files on file system can be removed during a maintenance operation.
-For instance to cleanup the ``/tmp`` directory or after a reboot of the machine when directory uses tmpfs.
+Files on the file system can be removed during a maintenance operation.
+For instance, to clean up the ``/tmp`` directory or after a reboot of the machine when a directory uses tmpfs.
 It's not an issue if the lock is released when the process ended, but it is in case of ``Lock`` reused between requests.